michaelyatco/choredoor/ChoreDoorNextSteps.md

 score++;
 ```

-Task: Great - now all you need is to have this `score` displayed and updated as you play the game!
+Task: Now all you need is to have this `score` displayed and updated as you play the game.

 Under your `score` increase logic, change the `innerHTML` of the `currentStreak` variable to `score`.